storageos/api-manager/controllers/pvc-mutator/sc-label/README.md

-# PVC Label Mutator
+# StorageClass Parameter Sync

+The StorageClass Parameter Sync mutator copies StorageOS-specific parameters from the StorageClass to the PVC as labels.
-The PVC Label Mutator ensures that all the parameters configured in StorageClass has the equivalent label in created PVC.
+This ensures that the defaults set in the StorageClass aren't overwritten by the PVC Label Sync controller.

+The StorageClass Parameter Sync mutator will not overwrite existing PVC labels.

 ## Trigger

-All PVC create events are evaluated.
+Only PVCs that will be provisioned by StorageOS are candidates for mutation.

 ## Tunables

-There are currently no tunable flags for PVC Encryption.
+There are currently no tunable flags for StorageClass Parameter Sync.